 Let go.
-That seems to be my theme for the past couple days.
+That seems to be my theme for the past couple of days.
 And I don’t mean “letting go” of baggage and emotional stuff, I mean letting go of sh*t in my house that I don’t need or ever use.
 Oh my dear Lord, do I have a bunch of crap.
 Ever since New Year’s Day when Anthony and I accidentally stumbled upon the incredible documentary, Minimalism – I’ve been purging like a mofo.
 I didn’t have any intentions of taking a lot of time to get rid of things that literally just take up space in our home, but that’s what I’m doing.
 You guys, Tupperware literally falls out of my kitchen cabinet when I open it.
 It takes more time to shove plastic back onto shelves than it does to make a damn meal.
 Two people do not need that many food containers.
 I swear with the combination of the holiday season and then getting the flu, things just piled up.
 Literally.
 So it’s pretty ironic and coincidental, that as I was hankering for a good documentary, I fell upon this one.
 Little did I know that my new year would accidentally begin on a cleaner and much more organized note.
 No complaints.

 Here’s the deal, Joshua and Ryan, aka The Minimalists, transformed their lives by minimizing their belongings.
-And I mean to the point where they own perhaps a couple jackets, a few pair of jeans, some t-shirts and button downs and a couple good pair of seasonal shoes.
+And I mean to the point where they own perhaps a couple jackets, a few pairs of jeans, some t-shirts and button downs and a couple good pair of seasonal shoes.
 They live in their simple homes with only the things they need and the things they find joy in having.
-If you perused The Life Changing Magic of Tidying Up – there is a similar concept here – only own things that bring you joy.
-The Minimalists have a pretty basic, but impressive message to share – owning less things and living a more simple life will ultimately help you live a happier more fulfilling life.
+If you perused The Life-Changing Magic of Tidying Up – there is a similar concept here – only own things that bring you joy.
+The Minimalists have a pretty basic, but impressive message to share-owning fewer things and living a more simple life will ultimately help you live a happier more fulfilling life.
 For instance, it’ll create more space and time for more experiences, more fulfilling relationships and more time spent with family and friends.
 Why?
 Because you’re less likely to be bogged down and preoccupied with searching for things you may want or need, whether it’d be online or in person.
 Plus, you’ll save money and will be able to use it to experience things making your level of happiness go up.
-Also, less things equals a life that is not just work, but perhaps more passion.
+Also, fewer things equal a life that does not just work, but perhaps more passion.
 This is not the first time I have heard the notion of experience or traveling providing more happiness than objects.
 Not to mention, I’ve experienced it.
 For me, I know this holds true.
 The idea behind minimizing is to create space for more passions in life, more room for growth and to give yourself the opportunity to lead a more meaningful life – for you.
 It doesn’t mean you need to get rid of everything in your home – that’s a misconception.
 It means you need to begin somewhere with letting some stuff go – to welcome in the new.

 Trust me, I love buying myself items on my wish list.
 I don’t always need them, but I work hard and once in a while I do like to spoil me.
 That stuff I’ll hold onto.
 Objects like business cards, books I don’t read, clothes and shoes I do not ever wear even though I try to convince myself that one day I will, old planners, a billion pieces of Tupperware, water bottles (who needs 9?), old paperwork, beauty products and makeup I don’t use – that’s the stuff I’m saying sayonara to.
 I’m definitely not a hoarder, but we have reached maximum capacity.
 I’m getting into our medicine cabinet, junk drawer, all my kitchen cabinets, second closet, under the bed, old shit that I hang onto, you name it.
 The time has come.
 I want to create more space in my home, mind and heart.
 I want to be able to find things easier and have less crap.
 Most of all, I want to implement their message the best I can….I want to find joy in the items I own and not be annoyed by having too much.
 This is my plan.